 To create a read-only view, a view's creator must have SELECT privilege for the table or tables underlying the view.
 To create a view for update requires ALL privilege for the table or tables underlying the view.
-For more information about SQL privileges, see the security chapter in the Data Definition Guide.
+For more information about SQL privileges, see "Planning Security" in the Data Definition Guide.